About the course

 All applicants: TBC

-A minimum second class honours degree in a relevant programme (sport and exercise science, nursing, sports therapy, physiotherapy, public health, or medicine).
+You will have a minimum of a 2:2 Honours degree or equivalent in a relevant programme (sport and exercise science, nursing, sports therapy, physiotherapy, public health, or medicine).

 If you require a Tier 4 student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.